jennifernha/jennifernha/README.md

 Hi, I’m Jennifer Ha!

 **Background:**
  I come from AdTech background with data analysis and visualization experience.
-To enrich my knowledge and technical skills, I'm currently enrolled in Flatiron Data Science program due in December 2021, learning different launaguages and concepts to solve problems including: regression, classification, anomaly detection, and recommender system.
+To enrich my knowledge and technical skills, I'm currently enrolled in Flatiron Data Science program due in December 2021, learning different languages and concepts to solve problems including: regression, classification, anomaly detection, and recommender system.

 **Why Data Science:**
  Data is one of the important features of every organization because it helps business leaders to make decisions based on facts, statistical numbers and trends.
 It is also the most reliable source in our daily lives: daily temperature in the weather app, stock market, yelp reviews, movie rating, etc. The world we now live in is inseparable from data, and the amount of information available to us will only grow.
 This is where I want to step in as someone who has the ability to understand the business needs, collect the necessary data, clean the dataset, create data visualization, provide analysis with meaningful insights and recommendations to help individuals, business leaders, and companies to make better decisions backed with data.